Actors Headshots advice from Carl Proctor CDG.

 Outdoor shots

-As well as indoor shots, I think it’s useful to have outdoor ones, although not all actors want or need them.
-They often look and feel more like a still from film or TV rather than a photo shoot.
-At the very least outdoor shots can look like a different shoot to the indoor ones, which adds to the
+I think it’s useful to take indoor and outdoor shots in a session.
+Outdoor shots can often look more like a still from film or TV rather than a photo shoot.
+At the very least outdoor shots can look like a different shoot to the indoor ones, which adds to the range.
+I think mid shots work well outdoors.

 Lighting

-apparent in a photo.
+In my experience a lot of people favour natural light or a mix of natural and studio lighting that gives the same look.
+Natural light can give a clear impression of the individual, whilst still being flattering and more importantly, a sense that this is what you look like.
+Studio lighting is often apparent in a photo.
 We don’t expect to be aware of lighting when we watch you on TV or film, so we don’t need to be aware of it in your headshots.
 Some photographers are able to use studio lighting well, but from others, we still see an awful lot of bleached out, over lit photos that show us very little of what the actor looks like.

 Background

-some of the less experienced headshot photographers, where the actor is so close to the white or light-coloured backdrop or wall, that we see a very strong shadow in the background.
+In my opinion a blurred but natural, in-situ looking background will always look much better than a clinical and flat studio back drop.
+Studio shots often, unavoidably scream photo shoot.
+Natural settings can give some of your photos the look of a screen grab.
+I see studio shots taken, perhaps by some of the less experienced headshot photographers, where the actor is so close to the white or light-coloured backdrop or wall, that we see a very strong shadow in the background.
 These don’t look like professionally taken photos to me.
 Even the passport office is likely to reject photos like this.
+Lighter or darker backgrounds can work regardless of whether you have dark or fair hair.
+It easy to separate you from a background with a bit of back lighting

 After the session